BW-UseMyTechStuff/UseMyTechStuff-FE/README.md

 - Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)

+                                            Team Contribution
+I communicated back and forth with all members of my build week team addressing front and back end issues.
+I pair-programmed for the majority of my week with the other Front-end developer and we applied our skills to make our awesome project together using VScode Liveshare.
+I think we both put in a lot of work and we are proud of the outcome  https://usemytechstuffv2.netlify.com/
+                                                HTML/CSS
+I researched and used our basic knowledge of HTML and CSS to design the layout of our beautiful app, following the same color scheme.
+Responsiveness
+The site is responsive down through the mobile size (below 500px).
+Mobile styling seemed intimidating at first, but it ended up being a breeze.
+                                        JavaScript Fundamentals
+We installed tons of dependencies to incorporate all kinds of different features of Javascript.
+From Objects to Functions, Styled Components to Axios requests, and Routes to Forms, we included the full package!
+                                            Applied JavaScript
+After building the registration and login components, we worked on the functionality for listing an item as well as edit and delete buttons.
+Adding drop down menus was fun as well as neatly formatting all of our pages.
+I built the login component and helped with the registration form as well.
+I learned a lot this build week and I can definitely say with confidence that I am ready to take everything I learned to the next level in the future.
+Contribution
+ I spent loads of time figuring out errors and running through meetings with front end devs and our back end dev.
+Creating functions was something else I worked on as well as getting the functionality of our drop down menus to work.
+It ended up being a great challenge that I handled and comprehended very well.
+I think the teams communication skills were perfect.
+We all got along and really enjoyed creating this app.
+Private routing was a challenge for us for sure, but we pushed through it and our proud of the outcome.
+I also fixed some functionality during the process of listing an item as well as working on the edit and delete buttons once an item is for sale.
+Overall it definitely was intimidating at times, but I think we created an awesome, useful, responsive app as well as a wonderful piece for our porfolios.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts